lzardy/N-STRUCT/README.md

 #### **Settings**
 The tool can load and save settings from an .ini file.
 #### **Operations**
-The tool can perform operations on data in memory.
-Currently supported operations include refining, simplifying, and converting data to other types.
+The tool should support operations on data in memory.
+Currently, there are no operations implemented.

 ## Usage
 To use N-STRUCT, you can run these commands: